 This type of scanner is called ADF Scanner expanded as Automated Document Feeder, meaning, the feeder present in the scanner automatically sucks the loose pages in the form of documents and scans them.

-But let us not bother much about this type of scanning as we will be harming the books by cutting it open and there are other disadvantages like:
+But let us not bother much about this type of scanning when we have only one last copy of the book.
+We will be harming the books by cutting them open and there are other disadvantages like:

 - it becomes cumbersome if we screw up the order of the pages